Hard to believe I started writing here over a decade ago.

 I’m going to talk about faith.
 About finding it in unexpected places.
 Having it stretched and shredded and shattered.
 Then reframed and renewed and reinvigorated.
 All in ways I’d could never have imagined.

 Jesus is central to my story.
 But not the neatly packaged, very white, GQ Jesus I saw in Sunday School books and films.
-Not the Jesus with a doctrine ruler sternly checking to see if I said the right words and measured up to his standards.
-Rather, my story is about the Jesus who has met me again and again in the middle of my deepest fears.
-The Jesus whose eyes have held only love.
+Not the Jesus with a doctrine ruler sternly checking to see if I said the right words and measured up to the standards.
+Rather, my story is about the Jesus who has met me again and again in the middle of my deepest fear and pain.
+The Jesus whose eyes only held love.
 This Jesus who looks so different from many of the institutions that bear his name.

 It cost me deeply, but it also has made me who I am today.
 For that I am grateful.